lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In the "clean-up phase":

-- On receiving an All-1 SCHC Fragment with the correct W bit, the receiver MUST send a SCHC ACK.
+- On receiving an All-1 SCHC Fragment or a SCHC ACK REQ with the W bit equal to the local W bit, the receiver MUST send a SCHC ACK.
 - Any other SCHC Fragment received MUST be silently ignored and discarded.

-In any phase, on receiving a SCHC ACK REQ, irrespective of its W bit, the receiver MUST send a SCHC ACK corresponding to the window currently being assembled and MUST remain in the same phase.

 At any time,
 on expiration of the Inactivity Timer,